riderBruce/preparation-csis-fall-2025/docs/week04_y_04.md

 | Functional    | HR System, Finance App | Support a specific business function    |
 | Enterprise    | ERP, CRM               | Integrate functions across organization |

-### 💡 Real-World Reflection Prompts

-1. Have you ever interacted with a POS system or self-checkout machine?
-2. Think about your previous job—did your department use any software tools to manage records?
-3. What do you think are the benefits and risks of using one large enterprise system vs multiple small functional systems?

 ### 💻 Optional Coding Exercise

 Since you miss pseudocode and coding practice, here’s a challenge: